IBM/MAX-Spatial-Transformer-Network/README.md

 ## Prerequisites

 * This experiment requires a provisioned instance of IBM Watson Machine Learning service.
+If you don't have an instance yet, go to [Watson Machine Learning in the IBM Cloud Catalog](https://console.bluemix.net/catalog/services/machine-learning) to create one.

 ### Setup an IBM Cloud Object Storage (COS) account
 - Create an IBM Cloud Object Storage account if you don't have one (https://www.ibm.com/cloud/storage)